datacite/engagement-scripts/campaign-monitor/README.md

 - **filename:** Name of the file you'd like to add the list of unconfirmed subscribers to, including .json extension, ex "unconfirmed.json"
 - **exclude_billing_voting:** If this argument is present, subscribers with only billing or voting roles are excluded from the resulting files
 - **subscriber_type:** Must be one of: active, unconfirmed, unsubscribed, bounced or deleted
+- **email:** If this argument is present, only the subscriber matching this email address will be included

 ## Resend confirmation